 |---|---|

-| HRCI Learning System | Comprehensive but expensive; good if employer pays |
+| HRCI Learning System | Comprehensive but $400+; opinions split on value for self-funded candidates |

 | Sandra Reed PHR/SPHR guide | Popular older resource; check for current edition |